MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/reports-bi-reporting.md

 description: Provides an overview of all the business intelligence and reporting features supported in Business Central.
 author: KennieNP
 ms.topic: get-started
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: feature overview
 ms.reviewer: bholtorf
 ms.date: 09/22/2022
 ms.author: kepontop
+ms.service: dynamics-365-business-central
 ---
-# <a name="business-intelligence-and-reporting-overview"></a>Business Intelligence and Reporting Overview
+# Business Intelligence and Reporting Overview

 Small and mid-sized companies rely on built-in analytics and reporting capabilities they can use out-of-the-box to help keep track of their business. [!INCLUDE[prod_short](includes/prod_short.md)] supports common business processes as well as more complex processes for such organisations.
 Each of these processes includes reports and analytics tools.
 You can also do ad-hoc analysis directly from your home page.